Post-Exercise Test May Help Your Doctor Better Diagnose Your Peripheral Artery Disease (PAD)

 The first symptoms of PAD may be leg discomfort, pain or cramping when walking, but is relieved with rest.
 The risk factors for PAD include smoking, diabetes, individuals 50 and older, African Americans, family history of heart or blood vessel disease, high blood pressure and high cholesterol.

 The ankle/brachial index (ABI) is a measurement of the blood pressure in the lower legs compared to the blood pressure in the arms.
-Mehdi Shishehbor, DO, MPH, Director of Endovascular Services in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine, said post-exercise ABI – blood pressure measurements taken after exercise or walking – may more accurately represent blood flow when patients are experiencing PAD symptoms.
+Vascular surgeon Mehdi Shishehbor, DO, MPH, says post-exercise ABI – blood pressure measurements taken after exercise or walking – may more accurately represent blood flow when patients are experiencing PAD symptoms.

-Most patients, Dr. Shishehbor said, present with mild to moderate ABI when using resting ABI alone.
+Most patients, Dr. Shishehbor says, present with mild to moderate ABI when using resting ABI alone.
 But some patients may present with severe disease in post-exercise ABI testing.

 But there are challenges to convincing centers to add post-exercise ABI as a standard of care.